TinHMin/FS_Analysis/README.md

-Three different analyses were conducted to response each question consecetively as follow.
+Three different analyses were conducted to answer each learning question consecutively as follow.

-## 1. Explore disparities in access to food among U.S households
+## 1. Disparities in access to food among U.S households in 2023
 ### Data analysis method
 Descriptive analysis